Standing Queries¶

 Standing queries have two parts: a pattern query and outputs destinations.
 The pattern query defines the structure of what we're looking for, and output destinations specify actions for each result produced.

-As described in the Create Standing Query API documentation, a standing query is created via POST to the /api/v1/query/standing/{standing-query-name}
+As described in the Create Standing Query: POST /api/v2/standing-queries API documentation, a standing query is created via POST to the /api/v2/standing-queries endpoint.

 {